 INSERT statements on a PostgreSQL database and you can find the code in this gist.
 Here's the results:

 Edit: To make clear, the purpose of this benchmark is not to simulate 'real-life' behaviour of an application.
 It's solely to help illustrate how

 sql.DB behaves behind the scenes and the impact of changing

 MaxOpenConns on that behaviour.

 For this benchmark we can see that the more open connections that are allowed, the less time is taken to perform the

 INSERT on the database (3129633 ns/op with 1 open connection compared to 531030 ns/op for unlimited connections — about 6 times quicker).
-This is because the more open connections that there are, the less time (on average) the benchmark code needs to wait for an open connection to be freed and made idle (ready for use) again.
+This is because the more open connections that are permitted, the more database queries can be performed concurrently.

 The SetMaxIdleConns method

 sql.DB allows a maximum of 2 idle connections to be retained in the connection pool.
 You can change this via the

 SetMaxIdleConns() method like so: